donovanh/tweets/README.md

     $ node app

-By default, the app runs on port <code>4020</code>.
+Since I wanted it to work with Heroku, the app runs by default on port <code>5000</code>.
 Usage is as follows:

     http://localhost:4020/search/foo